dnsimple/dnsimple-ruby/README.md

 [DNSimple](https://dnsimple.com/) provides DNS hosting and domain registration that is simple and friendly.
 We provide a full API and an easy-to-use web interface so you can get your domain registered and set up with a minimal amount of effort.

-## Development Warning

-This branch targets the development of the API client for the [DNSimple API v2](https://developer.dnsimple.com/v2/).
-If you are looking for the stable version of the client for [DNSimple API v1](https://developer.dnsimple.com/v1/) then use the [`master-v1`](https://github.com/aetrion/dnsimple-ruby/tree/master-v1) branch.

-This version is currently under development, therefore the methods and the implementation should he considered a work-in-progress.
-Changes in the method naming, method signatures, public or internal APIs may happen at any time.

-The code is tested with an automated test suite connected to a continuous integration tool, therefore you should not expect destructive bugs to be merged into master.
-Regardless, use this library at your own risk.

 ## Installation